 Yes.
 Your medical training and experience will be reviewed and academic credit may be awarded for it.
 The goal of our nursing program is to ensure that you have the right curriculum and experiences to practice safely and pass the registered nurse licensing exam.
 Therefore, we will individualize your curriculum based upon our assessment of your current knowledge and skills.

 2. I am a veteran with no formal background in medicine during my time in the service, but am interested in medicine.
 Am I eligible to apply for this program?

 Yes and no. Yes, all veterans are eligible to apply to any of the UH Manoa Nursing program.
-Veterans who are accepted and who enroll as a nursing student will receive academic and support services from the Veterans to Nurses Program.
-If you do not have military medical training, you will not be eligible to apply for credit by exam, but will still be eligible to receive academic and support services.
+Veterans who are accepted and who enroll as a nursing student will receive academic advising.
+If you do not have military medical training, you will not be eligible to apply for credit by exam, but will still be eligible to receive academic advising.

 3. I will need to work, can I be a part of this program as a part-time student?

 It depends.
 Our traditional undergraduate nursing programs are designed as full-time programs to immerse students in the curriculum that sequentially builds upon previous knowledge and skills from one semester to the next.
 Many of our full-time undergraduate students also work part time.

 4. What accommodations will be made if I’m a member of the Guard and deployed during my time in this program?